Point Evaluation & The Need for RKHS

 and hence compact.
 Symmetry of \(K\) gives self-adjointness.

-Positive definiteness of \(K\) — defined for finite point sets — must be
+Positive definiteness of \(K\) is defined for finite point sets.
+It must be promoted to the

 \[